SystemFw/dynosaur/website/preview/schema.md

 ```
 </details>

+Finally, since the `field` builder is `Applicative`,it's worth
-Finally, it's worth specifying the meaning of `pure`, e.g. :
+specifying the meaning of `pure`, e.g. :

 ```scala
 Schema.record[Foo](_.pure(Foo("a", 1)))
 ```